edgedb/easy-edgedb/chapter7/index.md

 Parameter <bool>$has_modern_name: true
 ```

-So that will give all `City` types with "b" in the name and that have a different modern name.
+So that will give all `City` type objects with "b" in the name and that have a different modern name.
 The result:

 ```
 {